Guernsey Museum at Candie

 29 Apr - 26 Jun - Beyond the Naked Eye - An amazing set of images revealing the microscopic creatures that live in our homes

 2 July - 4 Sep - Naftel & Le Lievre - Examining the work of two local watercolourists from the 19th Century

-10 Sep - 31 Dec - Guernsey Photography Festival Exhibition - Details to be confirmed later in the year
+10 Sep - 31 Dec - Guernsey Photography Festival Exhibition - Bruce Gilden's Go (check out our What's On section)

 The Rona Cole Art Gallery